google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 ### CALL\_BASIC\_NODE,CALL\_DELEGATE\_NODE

-There are several styles of calls for now I will demonstate a normal call with no data param. e.g.
+There are several styles of calls.
+For now I will demonstrate a normal call with no data param. e.g.

 `{call .foo}{param bar : 1 /}{/call}`